 No interior construction project is complete without drywall.
-Commonly referred to as Sheetrock or wall board, this lightweight material comes in panels and attaches easily to studs to create walls.
+Commonly referred to as wallboard or gypsum board, this lightweight material comes in panels and attaches easily to studs to create walls.
 We'll help you understand the different types of drywall and the correct uses of each.

 What is Drywall?

 Drywall is a flat panel made of gypsum plaster sandwiched in between two sheets of thick paper.
 It adheres to metal or wood studs using nails or screws.

 Types of Drywall

 To make drywall last for many years, choose the right type of drywall for the project.
 There are four basic categories of drywall to choose from, each offering its own benefits.

 Standard drywall doesn't have any special features added to the design.
 It is popular inside residential construction.

 - Suitable for finishing basements.